xadityax/AdityaIGIB/README.md

 Markov and Hidden Markov Models of Genomic and Protein Features - https://www.youtube.com/watch?v=d5NMrA2HkG4

-Aim
+### Aim

-To study and utilise the LINCS1000 database.
+1. To study and utilise the LINCS1000 database.
         - Understanding the data
         - Extracting the data
         - Automating the extraction
         - Converting the data into usable format for any biologist

-To utilise gene expression data to predict gene expression from composite variation
+2. To utilise gene expression data to predict gene expression from composite variation

+### Results

+Developed small scale Hidden Markov Model to predict gene expression based on eQTL expression values.

+### Future Scope

+Apply the model to the whole dataset of eQTLs from the GTEx consortium